riteshiitbbs/bcoin-hackathon/set-up-guide.md

 ### Terminal 1: Bcoin

-There are some set up instructions for Bcoin at https://github.com/bcoin-org/bcoin.
+There are some set up instructions for setting up Bcoin at https://github.com/bcoin-org/bcoin.
 Complete these instructions first.

 Then run the following